sofiaarasme/sofiaarasme/README.md

 # 👋 Hi there!
 I'm Sofía Arasme

-I'm a Computer Engineering student passionate about building full-stack web applications with clean architecture, functional UI, and optimized databases.
+A Computer Engineering student at UCAB passionate about building full-stack web applications with clean architecture, functional UI, and optimized databases.
 I enjoy working with technologies like **Django**, **React**, **PostgreSQL**, and more.

 ### 🚀 About Me